 Top 5 Cat Carriers

-This soft-sided carrier feels lightweight and flexible, making it easy to carry through airports or on errands.
-Mesh panels provide visibility and airflow, while the removable fleece bed adds comfort for your cat.
-Its compact shape fits under many airline seats, and the adjustable straps offer carrying versatility.
+This soft-sided carrier is lightweight and flexible, making it a good pick for air travel or everyday errands.
+Mesh panels provide visibility and airflow, while the removable fleece bed adds a touch of comfort.
+Adjustable straps allow for easy carrying, and the compact shape fits under many airline seats.

 What We Like: